Usbac/tundra/docs/general.md

 `getExtension()`

-This will return the default extension being in use.
+Returns the default extension being in use.

 ```js
 view.getExtension();